Matrix Completion via Max-Norm Constrained Optimization: Max-Norm Constrained Empirical Risk Minimization

-It is now well-known that the exact recovery of a low-rank matrix in the noiseless case requires the ``incoherence conditions'' on the target matrix $M_0$ \cite{CR09, CT10, R11, G11}.
-Instead, we consider here the more general setting of approximately low-rank matrices, and prove that approximate recovery is still possible without the subtle structural conditions.
+It is now well-known that the exact recovery of a low-rank matrix in the noiseless case requires the ``incoherence conditions'' on the target matrix $M^*$ \citep{CR09, CT10, R11, G11}.
+In this paper, we consider instead a general setting of approximately low-rank matrices, and prove that approximate recovery is still possible without enforcing exact structural assumptions.

-Our results are directly comparable to those of Negahban and Wainwright \cite{NW2012}, in which the trace-norm was used as a proxy to the rank.
-Specifically, Negahban and Wainwright \cite{NW2012} considered the setting where the sampling distribution is a \textit{product distribution}, i.e.
+Our results are directly comparable to those of \cite{KLT2011} and \cite{NW2012}, in which the trace-norm was used as a proxy to the rank.
+Taking the latter as an example to illustrate, \cite{NW2012} considered the setup where the sampling distribution is a \textit{product distribution}, i.e. for all $(k,\ell) \in [d_1]\times [d_2]$,